Proof copies of UnAmerican Activities are being sent out to reviewers. I'm excited to reveal the amazing cover by Joe Wilson.

 Vanguard Readings June 15th

-My third novel UnAmerican Activities will be published in Spring 2017 by new indie Dodo Ink.
+My third novel UnAmerican Activities will be published in November 2017 by new indie Dodo Ink.
 The Bookseller announced the deal here.

 You can read a small extract from the novel here.

 I'm pleased to have a story in this anthology: a collection of stories about refuge and designed to provide refuge for those in need.
 A co-production between Salt and Galley Beggar Press.

 All proceeds will be directed to aid organisations on Kos.
 You can buy a copy here.

 I have a piece on the gentrification of Notting Hill in the latest issue of Litro.

 I'm delighted to have contributed to this major new creative writing guide.
 The Art of the Novel contains invaluable insights from practising writers working in British universities across the whole spectrum of writing fiction.
 Keeps the craft and learning-and-teaching very much in mind.
 Each chapter features a favourite creative writing exercise and three golden rules for writers.
 A unique, cutting-edge resource, that will be essential reading for students of Creative Writing.

 Featuring contributions by: Jenn Ashworth, Tom Bromley, Sarah Butler, AJ Dalton, Stella Duffy, Kerry Hudson, Toby Litt, Livi Michael, James Miller, Alison Moore, Leone Ross, Nicholas Royle, Graeme Shimmin, Nikesh Shukla, Joe Stretch, Alice Thompson and Will Wiles.

 My new short story Quiet Evenings... is available online from innovative new publishers The Pigeonhole.